Pension: Unsustainable budgets

-Dependency ratio
+Fertility

-A growing challenge for pay-as-you-go pensions is the dependency ratio.
+A growing challenge for pay-as-you-go pensions is the decreasing total fertility rate in many countries, which reduces future old-age dependency ratios.
 As birth rates in most countries drop and life expectancy increases, an ever-larger portion of the population is elderly.
+Emigration of working-age adults and immigration of older persons worsens the dependency ratio.
 This leaves fewer workers for each retired person.
-In many developed countries this means that government and public sector pensions could potentially be a drag on their economies unless pension benefits are reduced or pension contribution are increased.
+The uncertainty in future fertility results in uncertain pension funding forecasts.
 Higher old-age dependency ratio can result in a pensions crisis.
+In many developed countries this means that government and public sector pensions will potentially be a drag on their economies unless pension systems are reformed in advance.

 Economic challenges

 Low interest rates can make it more difficult for pension funds to generate returns on their investments, which can in turn lead to lower benefits for pensioners.
 In addition, economic downturns can lead to higher unemployment rates, which can result in lower contributions to pension plans.
 The share of people who don't contribute or contribute less to pensions can rise, for example in the gig economy.